What is Bilinear Interpolation?

 Before we do a full-depth explanation of bilinear interpolation, it’s important to know why you would use it in the first place.

 Temperature gradients rasters, digital elevation models, annual precipitation grids, noise distance raster – these are all potential examples of when interpolation can be used to resample images.
-Each of these examples have values that vary continuously cell-to-cell to form a surface.
+Each example has values that vary continuously cell-to-cell to form a surface.

 Here are a couple of examples of when you would you use bilinear interpolation: